Residency in Mexico is possible via many routes.

 Summary of the Residency Path:

-• Temporary Residence: Granted for 2 years initially, usually starting with a temporary resident visa.
+- Temporary Residence (Residente Temporal): Granted for 2 years initially, usually starting with a temporary resident visa.
+Temporary Resident Visa holders can apply separately for a work permit in Mexico.

-• Permanent Residence (Residente Permanente): Available after 2 years of marriage/partnership and temporary residence.
+- Permanent Residence (Residente Permanente): Available after 2 years of marriage/partnership and temporary residence.
 You will not be required to prove economic solvency after fulfilling the temporary residence timeline.
+Holders of a Permanent Resident Visa can work and open a business in Mexico without additional permits.

 Benefits of Mexican Residency for Spouses and Partners